 A BRIEF INTRODUCTION

 Our front-line services are provided by trained staff and volunteers who are living with HIV and best placed to support others, by using their personal and practical understanding of the health and social implications of living with a long-term condition that still carries stigma within society.
-Currently 85% of our staff team, including our CEO and Deputy CEO, and 95% of our volunteers are living with HIV.
+Currently 85% of our staff team, including our CEO and 95% of our volunteers are living with HIV.
 By our constitution, at least half our board of trustees must also be living with HIV.
 As members of the organisation, beneficiaries are responsible for agreeing annual accounts and electing the board of trustees at our Annual General Meeting.

 In 1987 two women living with HIV, after finding that no services for women existed, took matters into their own hands, placing hand-drawn posters at clinics and inviting other women to meet in their living room.
 From this, the charity Positively Women was founded, with its ethos of peer led support.
 Over time new communities came seeking peer-led support including parents, heterosexual men, newly diagnosed gay men, and young people.
 Today we still we believe that the emotional and practical needs of people living with HIV can only be truly understood and addressed by the meaningful involvement of people living with HIV.
 Now Positively UK, our peer support services for women, men and young people sit alongside our campaigning and policy work to improving services and care for people living with HIV in the UK.